opencog/sensory/Design.md

   and basic idea of a DTD (Document Type Definition) for IRC chat.
   First description of using Link Grammar Sections for the DTD.
   (mid-April 2024)
+* [Notes Part C](DesignNotes-C.md) -- Sketch how to create a netlist or hookup diagram.
+The hookup requires assembling together a collection of disjuncts into a closed network.
+  (late-April 2024)
+* [Notes Part D](DesignNotes-D.md) -- Detail how to implement the hooker-upper.
+  (late-April 2024)

 Current Implementation
 ----------------------